Kamenets–Podolsky pocket

-The Kamenets-Podolsky pocket (German: Kessel von Kamenez-Podolsk) was part of a major Soviet Proskurov-Chernovtsy Operation, (Russian: Проскуровско-Черновицкая Операция), known on the German side by several names.
-It was conducted by the Soviet 1st Ukrainian Front against the German 1st and 4th Panzer Armies, Hungarian 1st Army (from April 1944) of Army Group South in March-April 1944.
-The plan was to launch the main strike in a southerly direction, at the boundary of the two German armies, thus cutting off the Lvov-Odessa railway line, vital for the supply of Army Group South.
-The subsequent southerly advance to the Dniester aimed to cut off retreat routes to the west for Army Group South, forcing it to use the long roundabout route through Romania for supply.
+The Kamenets-Podolsky pocket (German: Kessel von Kamenez-Podolsk) was a key part of a major Soviet Proskurov-Chernovtsy Operation (Russian: Проскуровско-Черновицкая Операция), known on the German side by several names.
+It was conducted by the Soviet 1st Ukrainian Front against the German 1st and 4th Panzer Armies, and Hungarian forces of Army Group South in March-April 1944.
+The plan was to launch the main strike south, at the junction of the two German armies, thus cutting off the Lvov-Odessa railway line, vital for supplying Army Group South.
+The subsequent southerly advance to the Dniester aimed to cut off westward retreat routes for Army Group South, forcing it to use the long roundabout route through Romania for supply.

 The offensive began on 4 March and the German front soon collapsed.
-By 10 March, the Lvov-Odessa railway was cut and the German front was penetrated to a depth of 60-100 kilometeres.
-At this point, the offensive came to a halt, due to the arrival of redeployed panzer divisions and OKH reserves.
-Furthermore, the Soviets experienced logistical difficulties of sustaining the offensive in conditions of rasputitsa.
-After regroupings and introducing the 1st Tank Army into the battle, the offensive resumed on 21 March.
-The German front collapsed entirely on the same day.
-On 23 March, connections of the 1st Panzer Army with the 4th Panzer Army were lost.
-On 24 March, the 1st Tank Army reached the Dniester.
-One after another, major communication centers fell to the Soviets- Proskurov, Kamenets-Podolsky, Chernovtsy.
-As a result, the 1st Panzer Army, numbering 200,000 personnel, was encircled in the area of Kamenets-Podolsky.
-The encirclement, however, was incomplete.
-The understrength Soviet units, operating on overextended supply lines over muddy roads, were unable to establish a tight encirclement, especially in the west.
-Moreover, in anticipation of the German breakout to the south across the Dniester, the Soviet command ordered the 1st Tank Army to cross to the southern bank, which excluded it from active combat against the encircled German forces.
+By 10 March, the Lvov-Odessa railway was cut and the Soviets advanced 60–100 kilometers.
+At that point, the drive halted due to the arrival of German reserves and the logistical difficulties of advancing in rasputitsa.
+After regrouping and introducing the 1st Tank Army, the offensive resumed on 21 March, completely shattering the German front on the same day.
+On 23 March, the 1st Panzer Army lost contact with the 4th Panzer Army, and the 1st Tank Army reached the Dniester on 24 March.
+Major communication centers, notably Proskurov, Kamenets-Podolsky, and Chernovtsy, fell in rapid succession, encircling the 1st Panzer Army, which held a ration strength of 200,000 personnel.
+This encirclement, however, was incomplete, as understrength Soviet units operating on overextended lines over muddy terrain could not establish a tight ring, especially in the west.
+Moreover, anticipating a German breakout south across the Dniester, the Soviet command ordered the 1st Tank Army to the southern bank, which excluded it from active combat against the encircled forces.